 Rev. Dr. Martin Luther King, Jr. Countywide Celebration and Awards

-The Cities of Champaign and Urbana, Champaign County, Parkland College, and the University of Illinois are accepting nominations year round for the Annual Rev. Dr. Martin Luther King Jr. Countywide Celebration.
+The Cities of Champaign and Urbana, Champaign County, Parkland College, and the University of Illinois accept nominations year round for the Annual Rev. Dr. Martin Luther King Jr. Countywide Celebration.
 Members of the community are invited to nominate candidates (individuals or organizations) for the annual awards.
-This celebration is held in January on the Friday preceeding the U.S. observance of Dr. Martin Luther King Jr.’s birthday.
-To nominate an individual or organization for the 2018 celebration, please go to the Annual Rev. Dr. Martin Luther King Jr. Countywide Celebration webpage at: cc-mlk.org
+This celebration is held in January on the Friday preceding the Dr. Martin Luther King Jr. Holiday.
+To nominate an individual or organization for the 2018 celebration, please go to the Annual Rev. Dr. Martin Luther King Jr. Countywide Celebration webpage at mlkcelebration.org/nominate.

 Individuals and Organizations can be nominated for the following awards: